 We are not working on internal voice chat for the time being.
 There are a number of player-run voice chat servers that can be used.
 Regarding chat-commands, it is not something we have planned for now.

-Currently we have action game servers placed in Germany (Frankfurt), Russia (Moscow), Singapore, South Korea (Seoul), Australia (Sydney), Brazil (Sao Paulo) and the United States (California & Virginia).
+Currently we have action game servers placed in Asia (Singapore), Australia, Europe (Germany), South America (Brasil), US East and US West.
 The strategy servers are not depending on low ping and are placed in the Netherlands (Rotterdam).

 As explained in the question regarding the Campaign, the Generals will decide where there will be action games on the campaign map.
-When a battle is about to commence, the first player to join that battle, will be the deciding factor on which physical server that will be used, by defaulting the server closest to that player.
+When a battle is about to commence, the matchmaker will determine the most suitable server to provide the best ping for the majority of the players.

 We continually monitor where players are located and add new server locations as necessary.